nguyen41v/SCL-Project-Documentation/User Experience Audit/Researchers.md

     * Very comfortable w/ library procedures
     * Busy (work, family, outside projects, fundraising).
 Frequent Library user in spurts

+###### Author
+An independent author writing a book about histories of community resistance movements that happened in Los Angeles.
+Has written books before so is very familiar with the workings of libraries and archives.
+Uses multiple libraries and archives to gather information and is focused on finding specific documents and articles related to topics he is looking for.

+* Key Words
+    * Actively looking for information
+    * Very familiar with workings of libraries and archives
+    * Has specific topics in mind when searching
+    * Interested in any material that might be related to his search

 #### PowerPoint Link